edgeware-builders/edgeware-wallet/README.md

 You probably won't have a connected device and that's OK, you can pick your emulator in step (5) below.

-3. Install Cargo Make, Dart Bindgen, and CBindgen (skip if you already have them installed)
+3. Install Cargo Make, and CBindgen (skip if you already have them installed)

 ```
 $ cargo install cargo-make cbindgen
-$ cargo install dart-bindgen --features cli
 ```

 4. Clone this repository.